Free Guide to Northwest Camping

 Northeastern Washington offers the traveler an abundance of outdoor environments.
-Choose from arid desert plains, mountainous tree covered forests, dense city populations, huge rivers and tiny lakes - and lots more.
+Choose from arid desert plains, forest covered mountains, dense city populations, huge rivers and tiny lakes - and lots more.

 Tent camping and RV camping in Northeastern Washington State is as varied as the landscape.
 A camping family can camp one night high in the mountains among the fir and pine trees, drive an hour and spend the next day camping in the desert beside a huge lake.

 The State of Washington offers more than a dozen state parks in northeastern Washington.
 Some are quiet, lazy parks on the edge of a lake while others are nearer populated areas where reservations are a must.
 Throughout northeastern Washington both RV camping and tent camping is quite comfortable from April to October.
 In the winter, camping is available at State Park Campgrounds, privately owned facilities as well as national forests and Bureau of Land Management areas.